 – that according to our Lord Jesus Christ there are true and false churches (Christian communities) here on earth, and that it is possible to recognize them;

-– that He tells us to adhere to churches or parishes where his teaching in all parts is preached pure and clear, and where the sacraments are administered according to his institution;
+– that He tells us to adhere to churches or congregations where His teaching in all parts is preached pure and clear, and where the sacraments are administered according to His institution;

 – that He forbids us to participate in common confession, prayer, worship or other divine services along with those who adhere to or tolerate false doctrine;

 – that this His doctrine of church fellowship is an expression of His pastoral care and great love for the sheep of His flock.